Quantum Rate-Distortion Coding of Relevant Information: Abstract

 \section{Abstract}

-Rate-distortion theory provides bounds for compressing data produced by an information source down to a specified encoding rate that is strictly less than the source's entropy.
-This necessarily entails some lossiness, or distortion, between the original source data and the best approximation after decompression.
-The so-called Information Bottleneck Method achieves a lossy compression rate below that of rate-distortion theory, by compressing only relevant information.
-Which information is relevant is determined by the correlation between the information being compressed and a variable of interest, so-called side information.
-In this paper an Information Bottleneck Method is introduced for the compression of quantum information.
+Rate-distortion theory provides bounds for compressing data produced by an information source to a specified encoding rate that is strictly less than the source's entropy.
+This necessarily entails some loss, or distortion, between the original source data and the best approximation after decompression.
+The so-called Information Bottleneck Method is designed to compress only `relevant' information.
+Which information is relevant is determined by the correlation between the data being compressed and a variable of interest, so-called side information.
+In this paper, an Information Bottleneck Method is introduced for the compression of quantum data.
 The channel communication picture is used for compression and decompression.
-A lower bound is derived for the rate of compression using an entanglement assisted quantum channel and the optimum channel achieving this rate for a given input state is characterised.
+The rate of compression is derived using an entanglement assisted protocol with classical communication, and under an unproved conjecture that the rate function is convex in the distortion parameter.
+The optimum channel achieving this rate for a given input state is characterised.
 The conceptual difficulties arising due to differences in the mathematical formalism between quantum and classical probability theory are discussed and solutions are presented.